ik-manuel/100DaysOfCodingLaravel/100 DaysOfCode Log.md

 ✅ Laravel Jetstream and
 ✅ Laravel Fortify
 Tomorrow I will be building a simple Authentication app for registration & login

+Day 15 & 16

+I couldn't post for the past two days, for some reasons on the 4th was my brother's birthday, and I wasn't feeling too strong, but then I was enable to build a simple Authentication app.
+🚀 I build a Register and login layout using blading template ✅ Create routes for the application
+✅ Create all the action methods to handle registration, login, logout and authenticate users ✅ Added an access control using blade -
+✅ upload project to github